taylorperkins/bangazon-llc/crash-course/exercises/essentials/07_KILL_NICKELBACK.md

 words = ['big', 'red', 'dog', 'ate', 'his', 'food'] three_letters_words = [ word.title() for word in words if len(word) == 3 ]
-# len(stringVariable) is equivalent to stringVariable.length in JavaScript
 ```

 ## Setup